thegerscheffect/file_system/README.md

-# COP 4610 Final Project - File System Implementation
+# Operating Systems (COP 4610) Final Project - File System Implementation

 The objective of this project was to understand how a file system works, specifically the directory hierarchy and storage management.
 Also, to understand some of the performance issues file systems must deal with.